 The group-photo and the photo of you with pets.
 These are both poor choices for similar reasons… They draw the focus away from you and instead, people just look at the cute cat or horse or dog or friend you have your arm around.
 And people don’t want to have to figure out ‘which one is you’ in group photos.

 The retouched photo.
-Come on, do I really need to explain why this is bad?
-Well, OK then, I will.
 An obviously retouched photo says you have low self-esteem, are deceitful and that you’re probably not very smart.
-Not smart enough to realize that most people can spot a retouched photo, even if you think you did a good job of it.
+Not smart, because most people can spot a retouched photo, even if you think you did a good job of it.

 The photo where you look like a slovenly shlub.
 You know, the one where you’re in an ancient, ratty shirt (or coat), dirty shoes and stained old jeans or sweatpants.
 What this photo says about you, is that you don’t care enough about yourself or anyone else, to make the effort to look good at all.

 The cheesy professional portrait.
 I’m all for using professionally taken photos for any kind of online profile.
 But even those can be a bad idea, depending on the style and tone of them.
-You don’t want to use something that looks like an overly posed modelling shot, an acting headshot, or a Sears Portrait.
-Tacky professional photos make people think you’re high-maintenance, conceited and trying too hard.
+Using a picture that looks like an overly posed modelling shot or an acting headshot, will make people think you’re high-maintenance, conceited and trying too hard.

 And finally, the photo that’s clearly several years younger than you say you are in your profile.
 People feel instantly that you’re insulting their intelligence.
 Most people can do basic math and have basic observational skills.
 An outdated photo says that you’re insecure, dishonest and probably didn’t age well at all.

 All right, that’s what not to do.
-Whether or not these things are true about you, those are the impressions your bad photos give.
 So what kind of online dating photos get results?
 This is a much shorter list that can be summed up in two words… Good ones.

 According to dozens of articles written about this exact thing (a few of which I will link to at the bottom of this post), your absolute best bet is to use high quality photos where you look comfortable, relaxed, happy and natural.